In 2021, most people can be forgiven for feeling as though investing in cannabis companies…

 March 17, 2020 – Coronavirus and Business Contracts: What’s the Law?

-Published in the Daily Local News, Gawthrop Greenwood attorney Gordon Prince outlines the major issues concerning business contracts during the COVID-19 crisis.
+Published in the Daily Local News, Gawthrop Greenwood attorney Gordon Prince outlines the major issues concerning business contracts during COVID-19.

 March 17, 2020 – Delaware Superior Court Suspends Jury Trials, Chancery Court Postpones In-Person Hearings